gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 The auto-generated specfile that phantomjs will use to run your tests.
 Automatically deleted upon normal runs

+## options.keepRunner
+Type: `Boolean`
+Default: `false`

+Prevents the auto-generated specfile used to run your tests from being automatically deleted.

 ## options.junit.path
 Type: `String`
 Default: undefined